offirgolan/ember-host-manager/README.md

 module.exports = function(/* environment */) {
   return {
     /*
+      If present, the host configuration will be pulled based on the given string.

+      ex) `APP_HOST=myapp.com ember s`
+     */
+    //hostOverride: process.env.APP_HOST,

+    /*
       If the host doesn't resolve to any of the defined configs here, this will be the config used
      */